- Last updated:

 Department of State Development, Manufacturing, Infrastructure and Planning has compiled a useful factsheet of assistance available to you from far and wide.

-Free online training for small businesses and employees which includes, Digital Skills and Adapting to Change.
+Free online training for small businesses and employees including, digital skills and adapting to change.
 More information.

 $400 million in land tax relief and payment deferrals for commercial and residential property owners.
 Apply here.

 Queensland job seekers can register their details, skills and location via the Jobs Finder Queensland portal and access free online training.
-An online portal jobsfinder.qld.gov.au is available to connect Queenslanders who have lost their jobs due to COVID-19 with new job opportunities.
+Access the online portal.

 Small business financial counselling services - The Rural Financial Counselling Service has been expanded to support any small business impacted by COVID-19 and is funded by grants from government to local organisations that employ financial counsellors.
 Any small business impacted by COVID-19 can now contact the Small Business Financial Counselling Service Southern Queensland on (07) 4622 5500.